Days of paper presentations, workshops/interactive sessions, posters, and colloquia.

 The special focus Rethinking Political Space in the Age of Anthropocene: Futures of Ecological Interdependence -- frames the following questions: if characteristic features of our contemporary epoch transcend our standard institutional and ideational perspectives for the generation and interpretation of global political space, in what ways does the perspective of a new historical epoch in natural history demand the reconsideration of how we view global socio-political space generally?
 Does this call for a necessarily distinct, third major perspective on the socio-political dynamics of globalization?

 The Ninth Global Studies Conference featured plenary sessions by some of the world’s leading thinkers and innovators in the field.

-For each conference, a small number of Graduate Scholar Awards are given to outstanding graduate students who have an active interest in the conference themes.
-Graduate Scholars perform a critical role in the conference by chairing the parallel sessions, providing technical assistance in the sessions, and presenting their own research papers.
-The 2016 Graduate Scholar Award Recipients are as follows:
+For each conference, a small number of Graduate Scholar Awards are given to outstanding graduate students who have an active academic interest in the conference area.
+The Award with its accompanying responsibilities provides a strong professional development opportunity for graduate students at this stage in their academic careers.
+The 2016 Graduate Scholar Awardees are listed below.

 Virtual Posters present preliminary results of work or projects that lend themselves to visual representations.
 Download the posters below.

 Lightning talks are 5-minute "flash" video presentations.
 Visit our YouTube channel through the button below to view the lightning talks.